musurca/gr/README.md

 v.1.3 (May 25, 2019):
 * added: Autopsies
+* added: autopsy event handler if concealed death is revealed
 * added: CBA setting to automatically add bodybag to dead civilian inventory (e.g. for missions where getting a bodybag is difficult, like Antistasi)
 * bugfix: next-of-kin garbage collection